 The National Association of Home Builders (NAHB) is a Washington, D.C.-based trade association with the broad mission of enhancing the climate for housing, homeownership and the residential building industry.

 A federation of more than 800 state and local associations, NAHB represents more than 140,000 members nationwide.
 About one-third of NAHB’s members are home builders and/or remodelers.
-The others are associates working in closely related specialties such as sales and marketing, housing finance, and manufacturing and supplying building materials.
+The others are associates working in closely related specialties such as sales and marketing, housing finance, and manufacturing or supplying building materials.

 Since its inception in the early 1940s, NAHB has served as "the voice of America’s housing industry."
 Its primary goals are to ensure that housing is a national priority and that all Americans have access to safe, decent and affordable housing, whether they choose to buy a home or rent.

-The National Housing Endowment, NAHB's philanthropic arm, is a non-profit organization dedicated to helping the housing industry develop more effective approaches to home building, enhancing education and training for future generations of leaders in residential construction and increasing the body of knowledge on housing issues
+The National Housing Endowment, NAHB's philanthropic arm, is a non-profit organization dedicated to helping the housing industry develop more effective approaches to home building, enhancing education and training for future generations of leaders in residential construction, and increasing the body of knowledge on housing issues.